andreoliwa/logseq-doctor/README.md

 You will then have the `lsd` command available globally in your system.

+### Go binary executable

+The recommended way for macOS and Linux is to install with Homebrew:

+    brew install andreoliwa/formulae/logseq-doctor

-If you want to use the `lsd tidy-up` command, (for now) you will need to manually install the Go executable from the latest `master` branch:
+If you install manually, you need to rename the binary afterward:

-    go install github.com/andreoliwa/logseq-doctor@f7c0f0f  # use the latest commit hash after the @

-`lsdg` is the expected name for the Go executable, so you need to rename
-it:
+    go install github.com/andreoliwa/logseq-doctor@latest

-    mv $(go env GOPATH)/bin/logseq-doctor $(go env GOPATH)/bin/lsdg
+    mv "$(go env GOPATH)/bin/logseq-doctor" "$(go env GOPATH)/bin/lsdg"

 Confirm if it\'s in your path:

+    which lsdg
+    # or
     ls -l $(go env GOPATH)/bin/lsdg

+### Build from source

-To build from the source, clone the repository and run:
+To build and install from the source (both Python and Go executables), clone the repository and run:

     make install